Learn how to write a winning CV for a Receptionist job - even if you have no experience

-Whether you're looking for a medical, dental, hotel, corporate or a general front-desk receptionist role, or are perhaps looking for a receptionist position with no experience, this guide will help you to write a winning CV for a receptionist job.
+Whether you're looking for a medical, dental, hotel, corporate, or general front-desk Receptionist role, or are perhaps looking for a Receptionist position with no experience, this guide will help you to write a winning CV for a Receptionist job.

-While your receptionist CV is personal to you, and will detail your unique career experiences, there is a fundamental structure to the document recruiters expect to see.
+While your Receptionist CV is personal to you, and will detail your unique career experiences, there is a fundamental structure to the document that recruiters expect to see.
 At the very least, always include the following sections:

 Education and qualifications